ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

 ## Introduction of Atmospheric Modeling and Data Management

+Atmospheric models are mathematical frameworks used to simulate and predict the behavior of Earth's atmosphere using primitive equations, which are a set of nonlinear partial differential equations that are used to approximate global atmospheric flow.
+They consist of three balance equations:

+Atmospheric Models are complex simulations of millions of data points.
+Working in 3D increases this complexity, so we need smart data structures to be able to run these simulations.
+Although grids and arrays in Python can outperform some data structures when there is less data to manage, these structures eventually slow down the processing time as memory usage increases.
+For 3D space, the number of points to keep track of is $N^3$.
+This isn’t the best use of our memory if we are only interested in regions of activity (ie, storm formation, intense wind shear, etc).
+We need a data structure that stores all of this information, isn’t computationally taxing, and can adapt to activity.
+This is where octrees become useful.

 -Introduce topic, why we should care/physics of atmospheric modeling, and why different storage of data is important in computational problems.

-## Eulerian Octrees

 ## Summary of Code